mxenabled/web-widget-sdk/README.md

 ### Mounting and Unmounting the widget
 When you instantiate a widget with options, it will mount itself in the DOM, and set up various event listeners.
-You'll need to call the `unmount` method before creating a new instance.
+You'll need to call the `unmount` method when closing the widget and before creating a new instance.

 ```js
 const options = {